zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 So when Bert says, “Give it to me straight,” he mea ns tell me whatever the bad news is right away.
 Don’t try to make me feel good about it or change it in some way to make it seem less serious than it really is.
 He then asks, “Is my medical condition serious?”
 Your “medical condition” is som ething that is causing you to be in poor health, something that is making you sic k or ill.
 The doctor says, “I suspect that your rashes and other symptoms are the  result of allergies.”

-A “rash” (rash) is a red, bumpy area on your skin t hat is often itchy – one that causes you to want to take your fingers and move yo ur fingers over that area of your skin.
+A “rash” (rash) is a red, bumpy area on your skin t hat is often itchy – one that causes you to want to take your fingers and move your fingers over that area of your skin.
 We would use the verb “to scratch” (scra tch).
 “To scratch your skin” is to take your fingers, the end of your fingers – you r “fingernails,” specifically – and move them back and forth over an area of your skin.

 Bert has rashes on his skin.
 The doctor thinks thes e are a result of “allergies” (allergies).
 An “allergy” is a condition that cause s you to react badly when you are in the presence of some substance.
 For example,  if you have an allergy to, say, “dust” – small little pieces of dirt – you mig ht sneeze or your eyes might begin to water.
 If you have an allergy to a certain  kind of food, you may have difficulty breathing after you eat that food, or yo u might get rashes on your skin.

 People have allergies to all sorts of substances.
 S ome people have allergies to peanuts or other kinds of food.
 Some people have al lergies to cats and dogs and other animals.
 The adjective that comes from allerg y is “allergic” (allergic).
 Someone may say, “I am allergic to cats” – that mea ns that person has an allergy to cats – or “I am allergic to my mother-in-law.”
 W henever my mother-in-law is here, I start to feel sick.

 Bert says, “Allergies?!
-I thought I had some kind o f serious disease.”
+I thought I had some kind of serious disease.”
 A “disease” (disease) is an illness – something that makes you sick.
 Clearly, Bert doesn’t think that having an allergy to something is very s erious.
 But the doctor says, “Allergies can be serious.
 I’m going to give you te sts to see what you’re allergic to.”
 Notice again that expression, “allergic to.”

 Bert says, “You mean I might have allergies to more  than one thing?”
 The doctor says, “There are many kinds of allergies.
 Some peop le have food allergies and have adverse reactions when they ingest or even com e near some types of food.”
 A “food allergy” is obviously an allergy tha t causes you to have a bad reaction – an “adverse reaction” – to certain kinds  of food.
 “Adverse” (adverse) means the same here as bad or harmful.